 Set up the environment for success!
-Your child needs a clear, distraction free space that is dedicated for schoolwork.
+Your child needs a clear, distraction-free space that is dedicated to schoolwork.
 This will help them focus and think clearly.

 Have a snack first, and make sure they are hydrated.
 Get some physical activity earlier in the day or plan some for right after the lesson.